Tulsa International Airport: Industrial land development

 In 2008, Tulsa Airport Authority began a new industrial land development project.
-Aerospace is one of the Oklahoma's largest industry clusters with 400 companies that directly or indirectly employ more than 143,000 people with a payroll of $4.7 billion and an industrial output of $11.7 billion.
+Aerospace is one of Oklahoma's largest industry clusters with 400 companies that directly or indirectly employ more than 143,000 people with a payroll of $4.7 billion and an industrial output of $11.7 billion.
 Tulsa is ranked eighth nationally for the size of its aerospace engines manufacturing cluster and 20th for its defense-related cluster.

 TUL's central location in the south is easily accessible by a multi-modal transportation network.
 With a total of 4000 acre and 14,000 on-airport employees, Tulsa is a large center of aviation activity.
 Six sites totaling over 700 acre of real estate will be developed.
 Each of the sites can be divided into smaller lots to meet any organization's individual needs.